sguox002/leetcode/leetcode-all.md

 {inc,dec}, longest=max(longest,inc+dec-1);
 - preorder: need parent information.
 ->>

-<<-563	Binary Tree Tilt    		52.2%	Easy
-tilt=absolute difference between left sum and right sum postorder to get tilt and sum
-->>

-<<-572	Subtree of Another Tree    		44.3%	Easy
-two recursive problem: isSameTree and isSubtree.
-->>

-<<-582	Kill Process    		62.0%	Medium
-given proces id and its parent id. kill a process will also kill its all ascendants. build the tree relation and do dfs from the id.
-->>

-<<-606	Construct String from Binary Tree    		54.8%	Easy
-output tree as string in preorder, null node represented by (). root(left)(right) ->>

-<<-617	Merge Two Binary Trees    		74.8%	Easy
-overlapped add them together. do traverse at the same time.
-->>

-<<-623	Add One Row to Tree    		50.0%	Medium
-add a row of nodes to depth d. original left subtree is still left, original right is still right.
-- bfs until d-1 layers (parent nodes) and then do the swaps.
-- dfs: add 1 layer, so that cd==d, then do the swap and return current search.
-->>

-<<-652	Find Duplicate Subtrees    		51.3%	Medium
-postorder get the subtree's serialization and check hashmap.
-->>

-<<-655	Print Binary Tree    		55.4%	Medium
-row number = height, col number shall be odd. even the node does not exist you need reserve space for it.
-->>
-<<-654	Maximum Binary Tree    		80.6%	Medium
-root is the max. find the max divide into left and right.
-->>
-<<-653	Two Sum IV - Input is a BST    		55.9%	Easy	->>

 <<-662	Maximum Width of Binary Tree    		40.2%	Medium
 width is the level width. (according to full tree definition)